sheicky/Brain_Tumor_AI/README.md

 - [ ] Improve explanation quality with medical context
 - [ ] Integrate additional pre-trained architectures

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Contact 📧

-For questions or feedback, please open an issue or contact the maintainers.

----

 <div align="center">
 Made with ❤️  by Sheick